 We recommend choosing a women’s-specific short rather than a men’s short because the chamois will be better designed for a woman’s anatomy.
 A women’s chamois is wider at the rear (because our sit bones are wider) and provides more soft tissue support.

 And on race day - look for cycle shorts with minimal or no chamois (after all you don't want to be running and riding with that wet nappy feeling).
 There are a great range of tri shorts out there...or wear your togs or some comfy run shorts/leggings.

 Look after your girls!

 So you don't need knickers but a great sports bra is a must!
 All that bounce and movement can damage your soft tissue - so choose a great sports bra (like the ones from our supporter Sports Support with their Enell range).

-All good sports bras should fit well - and don't worry - they are all good to swim in, under your togs or tank top, and then just keep going on your ride and run.
-(No need to change along the way)
+All good sports bras should fit well under your togs or tank top (don't worry - they are all good to swim in), and then just keep going on your ride and run.
+There's no need to change along the way.